 For instance, I believe conventional Wall Street has an interest in making investing more complicated than it really is.
-Why else would you come up with product names such as FTSE RAFI US 1500 Small-Mid Portfolio
+Why else would you come up with product names such as FTSE RAFI US 1500 Small-Mid Portfolio unless you wanted to scare people into thinking they need advice in deciding whether or not to buy it.

 Let's not forget that, at the end of the day, successful investing relies upon some pretty basic economic theories like supply and demand.
 Shrinking supply and increasing demand drive prices up.